valentina-s/valentina-s.github.io/research.md

 ### [Data Science Incubator Projects](https://escience.washington.edu/using-data-science/incubator/)
+* *[Characterizing the spatio-temporal evolution of marine heatwaves](https://escience.washington.edu/incubator-23-mhw/)*, with Cassia Cai, School of Oceanography (2023)
 * *[User-friendly Tools for Oceanic Plankton Image Analysis (UTOPIA)](https://escience.washington.edu/incubator-22-utopia/)*, with Ali Chase, Applied Physics Laboratory (2022)
 * *[Learning to See the Forest and the Trees: Using Computer Vision to Make Forest Stewardship More Accessible](https://escience.washington.edu/incubator-21-forest/)*, with David Diaz, School of Environmental & Forest Sciences (2021)
 * *[Deer Fear: Using Acceleromenters and Video Camera Collars to Understand if Wolves Change Deer Behavior](https://escience.washington.edu/incubator-20-deer/)*, with Apryle Craig, School of Environmental & Forest Sciences (2020)